Anam1501/Weather-App-project/README.md

 Step 6: Save all changes and run the server using the following command from terminal: ng serve

-Note: In teminal, make sure you are in your Angular project folder i.e WeatherApp else the command will not be executed.
+Note: In terminal, make sure you are in your Angular project folder i.e WeatherApp else the command will not be executed.